aviavice/docker_assignment/README.md

 This repository implements a simple AIS (Automatic Identification System) data pipeline, packaged into a Docker container.
 The project performs the following steps:

-1. `download.py`: downloads a ZIP of AIS data CSV
+1. `download.py`: downloads a ZIP of AIS data CSV of the date 2024-05-11
 2. `unzipper.py`: unzips the file into CSV file.
 3. `sorter.py`: sorts the extracted file by vessel MMSI and timestamp.
 4. `analysis.py`: analyzes statistics (total records, unique vessels, speed distributions, navigational status counts) and outputs a JSON summary.